Skip to content

 Resource configuration and processing.

-This class represents a data resource that can be processed and transformed into graph structures.
-It manages the processing pipeline through actors and handles data encoding, transformation, and mapping.
+Represents a data resource that can be processed and transformed into graph structures.
+Manages the processing pipeline through actors and handles data encoding, transformation, and mapping.
+Suitable for LLM-generated schema constituents.

 Source code in graflo/architecture/resource.py